 The adoption of best-in-class agricultural practices, including precision agriculture and feed optimization, can help reduce farmer input costs, improve water quality and reduce greenhouse gas emissions.

-Walmart is a founding member of the Midwest Row Crop Collaborative, which brings together retailers, suppliers and conservation organizations to help farmers in the U.S. heartland adopt farming practices that can reduce greenhouse emissions, improve soil health and water quality, and lower costs.
+Walmart is a founding member of the Midwest Row Crop Collaborative (MRCC), which brings together retailers, suppliers and conservation organizations to help farmers in the U.S. heartland adopt farming practices that can reduce greenhouse emissions, improve soil health and water quality, and lower costs.

 Since 2005, we’ve been supporting National Fish and Wildlife Foundation’s Acres for America program with the goal of preserving one acre of wild habitat in the U.S. for every acre of land developed by the company.